Sara Alicia (AZS 100%)

 Historically, Sara Alicia was a small-scale producer of gold and cobalt in the 1930s from an underground mining operation.
 No production records are available, however historical plans and reports indicate that the mine was operated on six levels to a depth of approximately 60m below surface.

-Geologically, the Sara Alicia prospect hosts a sequence of carbonate rocks which have been intruded by a granodiorite porphyry.
-This intrusive event caused alteration and mineralising reactions in the limestones forming skarns, with precious and base metal mineralisation introduced into several separate horizons (or mantos) within the limestone sequence.
-One manto hosts the gold-cobalt mineralisation, while two and possibly more mantos contain copper-zinc-silver mineralisation.
+Geologically, the Sara Alicia prospect hosts a sequence of carbonate rocks which have been intruded by a porphyry.
+Strong alteration and mineralising reactions in the limestones have formed a skarn horizon (or manto) enriched with garnet, magnetite and sulphides and containing high grades of precious and base metal mineralisation.